<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 lead vs lead free solder

-OEM circuit board applications cover a wide range of consumer and commercial products, from automobiles to microwaves to IoT devices that automate the functioning of smart facilities.
+OEM circuit boards are fundamental components in a wide range of consumer and commercial applications, from automobiles to household appliances and IoT devices.

-Through the years, PCB manufacturers have kept up with industry challenges and have responded with an influx of new technologies and practices.
-These include the miniaturization of PCBs, flexible printed circuits, and the growing demand for green electronics.
+Through the years, PCB manufacturers have adapted to industry challenges by introducing a range of new technologies and practices.
+These advancements include PCB miniaturization, flexible printed circuits, and an increasing focus on green electronics.

-PCB manufacturing embraces practices that use less energy, reduce carbon emissions, and employ non-toxic and eco-friendly materials.
-Here we will discuss lead vs. lead-free solder, compare which is easier to work with, and discuss how your contract manufacturer should help your company stay compliant with RoHS guidelines that restrict the use of hazardous substances in electrical and electronic equipment.
+PCB manufacturing embraces practices that conserve energy, lower carbon emissions, and use non-toxic, eco-friendly materials.
+We’ll cover the differences between lead and lead-free solder, compare their ease of use, and explore how your contract manufacturer can help your company stay compliant with RoHS guidelines which restrict hazardous substances in electrical and electronic equipment.

-What Are Lead & Lead-Free Solders Made of?
+Lead & Lead-Free Solders: What Are They Made of?

 Lead solder (aka SNPB solder) is a metal alloy with lead (Pb on the periodic table of elements) and tin (Sn on the periodic table) as its base components.
 Many years ago, new U.S. plumbing systems banned lead pipes and any water supply pipes joined with lead solder.
 Later, the occupational risks of soldering with lead were also considered, and lead-based solder became a documented health hazard in the workplace.
 When inhaled, the dust and fumes generated by lead soldering practices are considered toxic.